Digimortal (album)

-Digimortal is the fourth studio album by American heavy metal band Fear Factory, released on April 24, 2001 by Roadrunner Records.
-It is a concept album and the final part of a trilogy that started with Demanufacture and continued with Obsolete, which it is the sequel to.
-It was the band's last album before officially breaking up in March 2002.
-Although Digimortal was not a commercial success, this was not given as reason for the band's breakup, which was instead said to be frontman Burton C. Bell's desire to "form a band that's more indie-rock-oriented".
-Fear Factory would officially reform in 2003, however, to begin work on their next album, Archetype.
-Digimortal was the last to feature founding guitarist and songwriter Dino Cazares for eight years until his return to the band in 2009.
+Digimortal is the fourth studio album by American industrial metal band Fear Factory, released on April 24, 2001, by Roadrunner Records.
+It is a concept album and the final part of a trilogy that started with Demanufacture and continued with Obsolete.
+It was the band's last album before officially breaking up in March 2002, though they reformed in 2003.

 Background and recording

 In February 2000, Fear Factory reported working on their follow-up to Obsolete.
 No lyrics had been written and the band had decided to shift away from their typical approach to creating a record.
 They also wanted a less-produced sound and stated that the new album would not be concept-based as their previous two were.
 The latter would ultimately not hold true.
 Already, Alternative Press was describing it as one of the most anticipated albums of the year.

 Digimortal was produced by longtime Fear Factory collaborator Rhys Fulber.
 The group had considered working with Bob Rock who declined.
 Toby Wright was also approached but was allegedly busy with a new Ozzy Osbourne record.
-The band began recording on October 1, 2000.

 Burton C. Bell noted in an interview with Billboard that, when beginning the writing process, the band wished to evolve their sound.
 As such, they constantly reminded themselves of the word "simplification" in the pursuit of Fear Factory's progression.
 He added, "We don't need to play a song seven minutes long if we can get the idea across in four minutes."
 Digimortal would use a more melodic approach both musically and vocally than previous records while maintaining Fear Factory's heaviness.
 Bell described it as "definitely as intense as Demanufacture but with the groove of Obsolete, and there's a lot more melody."

-The popular track "Linchpin" was originally titled "Lynchpin" and an unused early track listing is featured on The Best of Fear Factory.
-In a move uncharacteristic for the band, B-Real, of the rap group Cypress Hill, is featured as a guest vocalist on "Back the Fuck Up", contributing elements of hardcore hip hop; Cazares and Olde Wolbers had guested on Cypress Hill's 2000 album Skull & Bones.
+The track "Linchpin" was originally titled "Lynchpin" and an unused early track listing is featured on The Best of Fear Factory.
+In a move uncharacteristic for the band, B-Real, of the hip hop group Cypress Hill, is featured as a guest vocalist on "Back the Fuck Up", contributing elements of hardcore hip hop; Cazares and Olde Wolbers had guested on Cypress Hill's 2000 album Skull & Bones.
 It is the only song on the album that is not written by the band.